Schedule

 • Make a plan for implementation of institute knowledge in teaching and research.

-• Brainstorm curriculum.
+• Brainstorm white paper.

 AFTERNOON (1:00-4:00):